Hyperhidrosis is noted to occur more commonly

 With so many people suffering through daily, excessive sweating issues, the news that effective, non-surgical treatments are available is really life-changing.

 There are 3 million sweat glands which cover the surface of our bodies and these behave as a natural thermostat which is regulated by the hypothalamus gland.
 First things first, what is hyperhidrosis?
 Hyperhidrosis is term used to describe the abnormal and problematic excessive sweat production in one or more areas of the body.
 This affects more than 2% of people and though it is not physically painful or life-threatening, it can be deeply upsetting for the person dealing with it and its interference with social, professional and personal life.
-Excessive sweating may occur in the hands, armpits, and feet, although the armpits area represents at least 50% of cases.
+Excessive sweating may occur in the hands, armpits, and feet, although the armpits (or axillae) area represents at least 50% of cases.
 Because the sympathetic nervous system controls sweating, exercise, stress and spicy foods have been indicated as triggers for hyperhidrosis and excessive sweating.

 Some medications including pilocarpine, acetaminophen, aspirin, physostigmine, insulin, antidepressants, opiates, meperidine, tamoxifen, niacin, alcohol, and cocaine have also been linked as causes for excessive sweating.
 Hyperhidrosis is noted to occur more commonly in children and young adults.
-Studies also suggest that hyperhidrosis may be genetic because those who have it report that it run in the family.
+Studies also suggest that hyperhidrosis may be genetic because those who have it report that it runs in the family.
 There are about 8 million people estimated to suffer from hyperhidrosis in the USA and roughly 800,000 in Canada.
 Of those surveyed, over 60% stated that they haven’t talked to a medical professional about their problem and effects of hyperhidrosis and excessive sweating.

 What are treatments for Hyperhidrosis? /

-No one wants to offer a wet handshake, or consistently wear wet socks but this is the reality for many people putting up with hyperhidrosis and excessive sweating until they meet with an experienced, cosmetic medical professional to talk about Botox cosmetic and what it can do for them.
+No one wants to offer a wet handshake, or consistently wear wet socks but this is the reality for many people putting up with hyperhidrosis and excessive sweating until they meet with an experienced, cosmetic medical professional to talk about Botox cosmetic and what it can do for them for their hyperhidrosis treatment.

 How Does Botox help with excessive sweating? /